akhiladepu/Unit4-project/README.md

 # Project OLX clone ( for educational purpose only )

-The OLX marketplace is a platform for buying and selling services and goods such as electronics, fashion items, furniture, household goods, cars and bikes.
-This Project is assigned to us by masai during the construct week.
+The OLX marketplace is a platform for buying and selling services and goods such as electronics, fashion items, furniture, household goods, cars, and bikes.
+This Project is assigned to us by MASAS SCHOOL during the construct week of UNIT-4.
+    In this project, we have tried to build the pixel-perfect design given by the designers from the UXD batch.
+With our efforts and the technology stack, that we have learned till Unit-4 in the MASAI SCHOOL, we were able to clone the whole website with the same features.

-## Tech Stack
+## Tech Stacks Used

 **Client:** React

-**Server:** Node, Express , MongoDB
+**Server:** Node, Express, MongoDB

 ## Features